bibi21000/jmx2munin/README.md

      env.url .....
      env.query .....

-At last, send a push request and I'll be packaging your configartion files ;)
+At last, send a push request and I'll be packaging your configuration files ;)

 For more informations, look at cassandra examples and [jmx2munin](http://github.com/tcurdt/jmx2munin).